openformatproj/multirotor/README.md

 For major changes, please open an issue first to discuss what you would like to change.

-# Contributors
+## Contributor Acknowledgment

-We value and appreciate contributions to this project!
-To ensure proper credit is given, here are some guidelines for contributors:
+To ensure proper credit is given, here are some guidelines:

-1. **Acknowledgment in the README**: Major contributors will be acknowledged in the "Contributors" section of this README.
+- **Acknowledgment**: Major contributors may be acknowledged in this section or other relevant parts of the documentation.
-2. **Commit History**: All contributions will be visible in the commit history of the repository.
+- **Commit History**: All contributions will be visible in the commit history of the repository.
-3. **Pull Request Description**: Please include your name or preferred alias in the pull request description if you'd like to be credited.
+- **Pull Request Description**: Please include your name or preferred alias in the pull request description if you'd like to be credited.
-4. **Issues and Discussions**: Active participants in issues and discussions may also be acknowledged for their input and support.
+- **Issues and Discussions**: Active participants in issues and discussions may also be acknowledged for their input and support.

-Thank you for helping improve this project!

 # License

 ![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 You are free to use, modify, and distribute this software, provided that you include proper attribution to the original author(s).
 Redistribution must retain the original copyright notice and this license.

+# Tags

+`python`, `simulation`, `multirotor`, `drone`, `robotics`, `component-based`, `autonomous-systems`, `control-systems`, `MBSE`, `model-based-systems-engineering`, `systems-engineering`